erosDiffusion/ComfyUI-enricos-nodes/README.md

 - use krita or photoshop integrations with comfy (inversion of control)

 ### How to use
-**method1**:
+**Method1**:
-- start from demo workflow, you find the images in the assets folder in the cloned repo
+- start from demo workflow, for the simple ones you find the images in the assets folder in the cloned repo

 **Method2**:
-- search compositor in the dropdown (old comfy gui)
+- search "compositor" in the dropdown
-- scale the node to a big size if it does not to it alone by dragging the right bottom corner
+- scale the node to a big size  by dragging the right bottom corner of the node (if it does not to it alone using the size controls inside the node or you can't reach them)
-- configure width, height and padding around node (it's used to be able to move beyond the generated image)
+- configure width, height and padding around node (it's used to be able to move beyond the generated image) the node should resie with the image area and the red box should also grow with the padding or image size.
-- leave capture on queue on
+- leave capture on queue on (when you queue the node it should "fetch" your latest and greatest composition... to be sure I always click capture manually before enqueuing the prompt after the first run if I've changed the composition)
 - connect the inputs (suggested setup is to always have a fixed size via resize and rembg where needed)
 - run once to get the inputs in the compositor
 - __create your composition__ (see below)
 - run again (if seeds are fixed or images static only compositor will run)
-- use output
+- use the output ! (suggestion is to feed it to a depth anything v2 node and use it in a depth controlnet to guide your image)

 **Create your composition details:**